katarinaslama/katarinaslama.github.io/_posts/2020-07-02-OpenAI-LastSteps.md

 # OpenAI Scholars: Last Steps - A Seizure Prediction Project

-This is a writeup of my OpenAI Scholars Project.
+This is a writeup, describing my OpenAI Scholars Project.
 I would love to hear any feedback you may have.
 Enjoy!

 ## Abstract